ABOUT OUR CENTRE

 Hours of Operation: 7am to 6pm Monday to Friday

-The day to day management of the centre is taken care of by our Director.
-Please feel free to call or stop and have a chat with our Director if you have any questions or require assistance.
+The day to day management of the centre is taken care of by our Director Julie Kay.
+Please feel free to call or stop and have a chat with Julie if you have any questions or require assistance.

 Miniversity Early Learning Centre is licensed to operate under The Child Care Act, 2002.
 Daily operations are governed by The Child Care Regulations 2003 and compliance with these is regularly checked by Early Childhood officers from the Department of Education & Training.